davidstump/SwiftPhoenixClient/README.md

 import RxSwift
 import SwiftPhoenixClient

-# If using Carthage then you will also need to import the Starscream module
+// If using Carthage then you will also need to import the Rx module import RxSwiftPhoenixClient
-import RxSwiftPhoenixClient

 // Setup the Channel to receive and send messages